 Let me talk you through that fascinating story as we tour round Savile Row, Piccadilly and Jermyn Street.
 The popularity of Netflix hits like Peaky Blinders, Downton Abbey and the Crown has increased interest in British heritage clothing.

 I focus on small and independent artisan brands, often located in unusual and off-the-beaten-track places.
-I can open the doors to bespoke family tailors, specialist shoe makers, heritage workwear brands.
+I can open the doors to bespoke family tailors, specialist shoe makers like Joseph Cheney and Sons, heritage workwear brands or small-scale quality tie makers like Shaun Gordon.
 We also explore the stories behind the prestigious labels of those international brands.

 At the other end of the spectrum, craft and making is coming back to the capital.
 We could pay a visit to independent Soho jeweller Joy Everley.
 Aternatively, we could head over the river to the Goodlife Centre in Bankside and see traditional woodworking skills being taught to a new generation.